Nitrogen Narcosis Sedation and Consciousness

 First Level Impediment – Autonoetic Consciousness and Episodic Memory

 Loss of autonoetic consciousness means that the diver rapidly becomes unable to recognize any mental impairment affecting them.
-This is why many divers deny that they suffer narcosis effects – the first thing they lose is the ability to diagnose themselves effectively.
+This is why many divers deny that they suffer from narcosis effects.
+Unfortunately, the first thing they lose is the ability to diagnose themselves effectively.

-Without episodic memory as a benchmark for unimpaired performance, it is impossible to recognize impaired performance.
+Without episodic memory as a benchmark for unimpaired performance.
+As a result, it is impossible to recognize impaired performance.

-One’s ability to make plans in advance also declines and ceases – with cognition becoming restricted to “in-the-moment” reactions.
+One’s ability to make plans in advance also declines and ceases.
+As a result, cognition becomes restricted to “in-the-moment” reactions.
 This can be recognized as a profound limitation to situational awareness and has serious risk consequences.

 Autonoetic nitrogen narcosis sedation

-Likewise, degradation to episodic memory can be considered as a loss of ‘experience’; the past lessons that a diver learns and holds in mind to provide them with both warnings and solutions to similar events when they occur again.
+Likewise, degradation to episodic memory can be considered as a loss of ‘experience’.
+As such, the past lessons that a diver learns and holds in mind become inaccessible.
+As a result, nothing provides them with warnings or solutions based on similar events they’ve experienced before.

 Loss of episodic memory will also cause a progressive amnesia effect during the dive.
-Reducing communication to the episodic memory during the dive is not only a barrier to accessing existing memories, but also diminishes the ability for new episodic memories to be retained.
+Furthermore, reducing communication to the episodic memory during the dive becomes a barrier to accessing existing memories.
+In addition, it also diminishes the ability for new episodic memories to be created.

 Back when I conducted very deep air dives, it was common to experience complete amnesia of the dive once surfacing.
-We were doing dives to identify virgin shipwrecks and any information not recorded on slates during the dives was lost by the time we got back to the boat.
+At that time, we were doing dives to identify virgin shipwrecks.
+As a result, any information not recorded on slates during the dives was lost by the time we got back to the boat.

 To a lesser extent, at shallower depths, I still notice that my fine-detail memory from a dive will be very unreliable.
-This is most easily recognized when the same sites are also dived using trimix: when very precise memories will be retained after surfacing.
+This is most easily recognized when the same sites are also dived using trimix.
+Only then, very precise memories will be retained after surfacing.

 Second Level Impediment – Noetic Consciousness and Semantic Memory